Grave 310, Public Lot 17263, Section 16 |

 N.B.
 This Family are Not in Want of Immediate Relief

-Brooklyn Theater Fire Relief Association Records, 1876-1879, Mayor Schroeder's Case Notes
+Courtesy of the Brooklyn Historical Society, Brooklyn Theater Fire Relief Association Records, 1876-1879, Mayor Schroeder's Case Notes |

 Mrs. Rose and her daughter were the only survivals of the family, and as the mayor had noted, they did not require immediate assistance.
 The Church of the Pilgrims, to which the family belonged, had paid all the funerary expenses.
 However, as the above two records from the Relief Association indicate, Mrs. Rose was deaf and had poor health; adding to her conditions, she now suffered from the pain of losing three of her sons on one night.
 One consolation was her daughter, Ann, who according to record below was able to work and provide for her mother.
 Mayor Schroeder's final notes indicate that Mrs. Rose, whose case was no. 72, received financial assistance from the Relief Association.